 What is Time Division Duplexing (TDD)?

-TDD is a communication method that alternates between transmitting and receiving data on the same frequency channel by dividing time into separate slots.
+TDD is a communication method that uses the same frequency for both transmitting and receiving data by dividing time into separate slots for each function.